09 Jun 2021

 In their public launch, the Administration of Community Living noted that “older adults have built resilience and strength over their lives through successes, failures, joys, and difficulties.
 Their stories and contributions help to support and inspire others.”

-I agree, and as we move into our second year of socially-distanced LGBT Pride celebrations, we have the opportunity to focus on the stories and contributions of LGBT older people.
+I agree, and as we move into our second year of socially-distanced LGBTQ+ Pride celebrations, we have the opportunity to focus on the stories and contributions of LGBTQ+ older people.

-As a cultural competency trainer and advocate, my job is to raise awareness about LGBT aging.
-As a group, LGBT older people may face unique challenges and forms of discrimination.
-This should be balanced with a discussion of how LGBT communities develop strength and resilience as ways to thrive and support one another.
+As a cultural competency trainer and advocate, my job is to raise awareness about LGBTQ+ aging.
+As a group, LGBTQ+ older people may face unique challenges and forms of discrimination.
+This should be balanced with a discussion of how LGBTQ+ communities develop strength and resilience as ways to thrive and support one another.

 Resilience is an important concept to avoid treating people as only victims, and instead, treat everyone as unique individuals with both weaknesses and strengths.
 I think this need for balance and desire to foreground older people’s strength is behind the critical work of centering resilience.